TejasMedade/E-Wallet-Payment-System/README.md

 ## **REST API SERVICE**

-The Digital Wallet Application's RESTful API, developed by E PAY, offers customers the convenience and flexibility of being able to transfer money to and from their digital wallet and linked bank accounts.
+The Digital Wallet Application's REST API, developed by E PAY, offers customers the convenience and flexibility of being able to transfer money to and from their digital wallet and linked bank accounts.
 The API also allows for transactions with other registered customers on the E PAY platform and the ability to make payments directly to saved beneficiaries through their bank accounts.

 In addition to these features, the API also enables customers to manage their bills and perform basic CRUD operations, similar to other digital wallet applications.
 Security is of utmost importance, and the API Webservice implements customer and admin authentication and validation.